BlinkID/blinkid-in-browser/README.md

 # BlinkID In-browser SDK

-⚠️ We're in the process of revamping this repo and the accompanying documentation in order to make it more developer-friendly 🤗.
-For now, we'd like to show you how to get started quickly, so that you get the feel for integrating our solution.

 ## How to run this repo?

 Test this repo quickly on your machine (assuming you have Node and Git installed) by doing the following steps: